ctrlaltdeleon/infinitygauntlet/books/cracking-the-code-interview-6th/ctci-1.md

 - Was it clean and well-organized?
 Did you think about potential errors?
 - Did you use good style?

-### Technical knowledge/ Computer Science fundamentals:
+### Technical knowledge/Computer Science fundamentals:

 - Do you have a strong foundation in computer science and the relevant technologies?